 In my opinion, this is what “better” looks like:

 Return control to the user — all control, to all users.
-Allow all editions of Windows to defer any and all updates indefinitely.
+Allow all editions of Windows to defer any and all updates individually and indefinitely.
 Honestly, it’s the height of hubris for an operating system to force updates to begin with.
-There are hundreds of reasons why an individual machine might not or should not take updates for an extended period of time.
+There are hundreds of reasons why an individual machine might not or should not take specific updates for an extended period of time.
 Stability matters, and right now, given the risk that updates appear to present, stability matters more than security (the most quoted reason for automatic, unstoppable updates).

 Let all computer users choose if, when, and which updates should be installed.
 Period.
 Sure, make the default action “take everything automatically”, but give everyone an out.
 You don’t know their reasons, you can’t know their reasons, and there are valid reasons.
 Encourage, educate, and build a track record of trust.
 But never force.